DigitalMitford/DM_documentation/sustainingDH_notes.md

 * **Ongoing Maintenance**: regular, non-transformative activites to sustain the project are undertaken
 * **Retirement**: proactive project management ends, with proactive removal OR graceful degradation

+1) Cathedral scale.
+Letters are forever and SI , Lit editions more finite and less pressing.
+However, in 10-15 years the senior editors will start retiring.
+We need to package up the project to train up a new generation of scholar-coders on this project who will sustain the letters and SI activity.
+And we need to Teach and Document our work for that to happen.

+--Next generations may be to us as we are to Coles?
+Our interpretations will become dated.
+However, the data on named entities, document sources, etc should be stable, though software support will change.

+2)